 We rarely pursue our real interests, much less our best ones.
 So how could they bring us true contentment?
 Many people are too grasping to see where their profit lies.
 Some care for a small segment of their own self, and their egoism sunders them not just from others but from their own being as well.
 What they serve is a baseless semblance of their present self, and they sacrifice to this the part of them that is most real and lasting.

 We are too much the tools of our compulsions to be truly self-serving.

-Our own interests treat our self as brusquely as the national interest treats our land.
+Our own interests treat our self with the same brutish indifference that the national interest treats our land.
 We exploit and rifle it for gain.
-We feel for it a sentiment which is both more and less than love.
+What we feel for it is both more and less than love.
 We love our self as the fire loves the coal, and yet, like the fire, we love nothing else.

 I do my neighbours no more good by my altruism than I do myself by my selfishness.